embrace-io/embrace-docs/content/ios/features/configuration-file.md

 ##### NETWORK:DEFAULT_CAPTURE_LIMIT *array[int], optional*

-For each domain above a limit is added to this array.
+For each domain above, a limit is added to this array.
 The domains and limits are matched by their index in the array.
-The limit controls how many times we will capture this domain in a given sessions.
+The limit controls how many times we will capture this domain in a single session.

 ##### NETWORK:CAPTURE_PUBLIC_KEY *string, optional*

-When present the value in this field is used as a public RSA key to encrypt any captured network data to protect PII.
+When present, the value in this field is used as a public RSA key to encrypt any captured network data to protect PII.
 You can read more about this feature here: [**Network Body Capture**]({{< relref "/ios/features/network-body-capture" >}})

 #### NSURLCONNECTION_PROXY_ENABLE *boolean, optional*

-Enables or disables the capture of urlconnection requests entirely within the SDK.
-When disabled no urlconnection objects are swizzled or recorded.
-Defaul is enabled.
+Enables or disables the capture of URLConnection requests entirely within the SDK.
+When disabled no URLConnection objects are swizzled or recorded.
+Default is enabled.

 #### MAX_SESSION_SECONDS *boolean, optional*

 Controls the automatic ending of sessions after a certain time has passed.
-This setting is normally used in point of sale applications to ensure that data is uploaded periodically despite the device being always in use.
-Please consult with your support representative beofre using this setting as it can effect the data representation in your dashboards.
+This setting is normally used in point-of-sale applications to ensure that data is uploaded periodically despite the device being always in use.
+Please consult with your support representative before using this setting as it can affect the data representation in your dashboards.

 #### TRACE_ID_HEADER_NAME *string, optional*